poirierlouis/godot-cli/README.md

 A command line interface to setup your environment to work with Godot sources and GDExtensions.

+> Not production ready (alpha stage).
+>
+> It has only been tested and implemented for Windows (macOS and Linux shall be supported later).
+>
+> It is not endorsed nor supported by Godot.

 ## Features

 This tool is inspired by `flutter doctor` which helps Flutter developers to configure their workspace.
 This tool should